National Recovery Month 2019Last Updated: Friday, September 13, 2019

 National Recovery Month, held each year during the month of September, is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Did you know that about 3.8 million people in the U.S. over the age of 12 received some kind of substance use treatment within the past year (2016 National Survey on Drug Use and Health)?
-In addition, the survey estimates that 21 million people in the same age range need substance abuse treatment.
+Did you know that about 3.7 million people in the U.S. over the age of 12 received some kind of substance use treatment within the past year (2018 National Survey on Drug Use and Health)?
+In addition, the survey estimates that 21 million people in the same age range needed substance abuse treatment in the past year.
 Considering these stats, you probably know someone fighting addiction.

 Are You Interested in Getting Involved?